2012 FIVB Volleyball World Grand Prix: Calendar

 Though FIVB did not officially release or confirm the pool schedule until April 2012, almost all continental divisions posted the pool schedule in December 2011.
-The original list was released December 19, 2011; three days later on December 22 a new list was released to the public, with 4 minor changes involving Brazil's, Dominican Republic's and Germany's Pools.
-In April 2012 FIVB confirmed officially the pool schedule that was released December 22, 2011.
+The original list was released December 19, 2011; three days later on December 22 a new list was released to the public, with 4 minor changes involving Brazil's, Dominican Republic's and Germany's pools.
+In April 2012, FIVB officially confirmed the pool schedule that had been released on December 22, 2011.